The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Measurements and results

-In this plot one can observe three different patterns, well visible on the purple dots: \begin{itemize} \item an isolated group of points for temperatures $> 24^{\circ}$; \item a decreasing trend in the temperature range $\left( 20 \div 24\right)^{\circ}$; \item a slowly increasing trend of the frequency for temperatures between $\approx 21.5^{\circ}$ and $\approx 22.5^{\circ}$; the frequency appears to saturate at a value of $\approx 53.6~{\rm Hz}$ for the purple dots for $T \ge 22.5^{\circ}$. \end{itemize} These three groups of points correspond to three different periods of data taking: Summer $2020$, days between $34$ and $60$, before the interruption due to the problem on the electric lines, from now on: period a); Autumn and Winter $2020-2021$, days between $90$ and $250$, from now on: period b); and Spring $2021$, day $> 250$, from now on: period c).
-Since the initial decrease of the resonant frequency with time is expected to be complete at the time of period b)\footnote{The starting day of period b) is day $90$, more than three times larger than the timing constant of the initial decrease.}, we decided to introduce a frequency versus temperature correction function by using data collected in this period, where a $\approx 4^{\circ}$ thermal excursion was observed.
-After performing the calibration procedure, inserting the corrections and obtaining the complete frequency versus time curve, we will check that the timing dependence of the resonant frequency in period b) is really negligible.
+In these plots one can observe four, partially overlapping, patterns: \begin{itemize} \item an isolated group of points for temperatures $> 24^{\circ} {\rm C}$; \item a flat dependence between $\sim20^{\circ} {\rm C}$ and $\sim21^{\circ} {\rm C}$, followed by a clear decreasing trend in the temperature range $\left( 21\textendash24\right)^{\circ} {\rm C}$; \item a slowly increasing trend of the frequency for temperatures between $\sim21.5^{\circ} {\rm C}$ and $\sim22.1^{\circ} {\rm C}$, followed by a flat dependence until $\sim23.2^{\circ} {\rm C}$; \item an approximately linear drop of the frequency for temperatures between $\sim23.2^{\circ} {\rm C}$ and $\sim24.0^{\circ} {\rm C}$. \end{itemize} These four groups of points correspond to different periods of data taking: Summer $2020$, days between $34$ and $55$, before the interruption due to the problem on the electric lines, from now on: period a); Autumn and Winter $2020\textendash2021$, days between $80$ and $250$, from now on: period b); Spring $2021$, days between $250$ and $330$, from now on: period c); late Spring of $2021$, day $> 330$, from now on: period d).
+According to figure \ref{fig:temperature}, the temperature is almost monotonically decreasing in periods a) and b) and increasing in periods c) and d).
+The transition between period b) and c) takes place at $T\sim21.5^{\circ} {\rm C}$ for all wires.
+The relationship between frequency and temperature is, at least qualitatively, similar in the period pairs a)+b) and c)+d): in both cases the frequency is essentially independent of the temperature in a certain range ($< 21^{\circ} {\rm C}$ in the former case, between $21.5^{\circ} {\rm C}$ and $23.2^{\circ} {\rm C}$ in the latter case) and then starts to decrease with increasing temperature; the decreasing slope is faster in period d) than in period b).
+The origin of this dependence of the frequency with the temperature is probably an electronic problem, as we will discuss in the conclusions.
+We tried to simulate our electronic chain and we observed such a dependence, but we couldn't reproduce the experimental results quantitatively.
+Nevertheless, the dependence of the frequency on the temperature must be corrected with some empiric forms in order to obtain a reliable dependence of the frequency (and then of the mechanical tension) as a function of time.
+This is particularly important in periods a) and b), where one expects to observe an initial decrease followed by a (presumably) flat pattern.
+Therefore, since the initial decrease of the resonant frequency with time is expected to be complete at the time of period b)\footnote{The starting day of period b) is more than three times larger than the timing constant of the initial decrease.}, we decided to determine a frequency versus temperature correction function by using data collected in this period, where a $\sim4^{\circ} {\rm C}$ thermal excursion was observed in almost six months.
+This correction function will be applied also to period a), in order to disentangle the dependence on the temperature of the frequency vs time curve in the initial phase and single out the wire creeping effects.
+Figure~\ref{fig:tempfreqcalib} shows the resonant frequency versus temperature curves for the four wires for period b); the curves were fit with the following function: